AhmedNassar7/Smart-Campus/README.md

 # University-Management-System
-Created a software system for managing operations like inserting, deleting, updating, and searching at university entities like students, instructors, courses, and departments.
+• Implemented a database system for managing various operations like inserting, deleting, and searching in university entities like students, instructors, and courses. '\n'
-Using Java with OOP and SQL for the Database, and Java Swing with UI for GUI.
+• Using Java with OOP and SQL for the Database, and Java Swing with UI/UX design for GUI.